 - If applicable, you pay the Net Investment Income Tax on the lesser of your net investment income, or the amount of your modified adjusted gross income aka MAGI over and above the thresholds mentioned based on your filing status.

-Here are the 2021 capital gain tax brackets that apply to long-term capital gains for Married Filing Joint (MFJ):
+Here are the 2023 capital gain tax brackets that apply to long-term capital gains for Married Filing Joint (MFJ) and Single filers:

 |Long-Term Capital Gains Rate|

-Here are the 2021 federal income tax brackets that apply to ordinary income and short-term capital gains for Married Filing Joint (MFJ):
+Here are the 2023 federal income tax brackets that apply to ordinary income and short-term capital gains for Married Filing Joint (MFJ) and Single filers: